 Fun fact: Did you know that listening to video game soundtracks while working significantly boosts your productivity?
 Video game music won’t overwhelm or distract you; it’ll motivate you and foster a “get it done” mentality.

-Now moving on from office game room ideas to office toys and gadgets suited for individual use.
+Now moving on from office game room ideas to office toys and office gadgets suited for individual use.

 Sometimes we’d rather have a work break just for ourselves.
 In such scenarios, we often turn to scrolling through smartphones, a brisk walk outside (which is a marvelous idea, btw!), or hiding in some quiet space at the office.
 But what about some office gadgets and toys that can distract your mind from work and engage your physical activity while not needing others’ participation?